 Hi everyone, Dong Ngo’s here!
 (Weird last name?
 Dong “Know” will do.)

-The original spelling of my name is Đông Ngô, and its correct pronunciation, which is impossible to many, is not even close to sharing the meaning of what you might be thinking of right now.
+The original spelling of my name is Đông Ngô, and its correct pronunciation, which is impossible to many, is not even close to sharing the sound or the meaning of what you might be thinking of right now.
 Thank you, English!

 Who is Dong Ngo?

-Some of you probably remember me as CNET's "router guy" during its heyday.
+Some of you probably remember me as CNET‘s “router guy” during its heyday.
 Fair enough!
-From late 1999 until mid-2017, among other things, I managed product testing and reviewed networking gadgets there.
+From late 1999 to mid-2017, I managed product testing at CNET San Francisco HQ, where I also reviewed networking devices, among other responsibilities.

 I published my last piece of content for the tech site on June 10, 2017.
 CNET might have unilaterally changed or updated articles under my name since.